NPodlozhniy/npodlozhniy.github.io/content/posts/feedback-analysis.md

 - stemming - fast process of removing prefixes and suffixes to give a word a short form, that might not be a dictionary word though
 - lemmatization - finds meaningful word representation from dictionary and depends on the part-of-speech

-To summarize, the stemming is just searching for a common ground between words and cut ends then and therefore takes less time whereas lemmatization provides better results by performing a specific morphological analysis and produce real word which is extremely important for some human-interactive applications
+To summarize, the stemming is just searching for a common ground between words and cutting ends then and therefore it takes less time whereas lemmatization provides better results by performing a specific morphological analysis and produces a real word which is extremely important for some human-interactive applications

 Sounds like if the resources are not a problem it's better to use lemmatization by default, but there is an opinion that Stemming works efficiently for some specific tasks like: spam classification and feedback sentiment classification, given that it's the case, let's apply both and take a choice in the end